WICG/first-party-sets/README.md

 -  Its scheme is https; and
 -  Its registered domain is either the owner or is one of the secondary domains.

-The owner and each secondary domain in a first-party set hosts a first-party set manifest at `https://<domain>/.well-known/first-party-set`, containing a JSON dictionary.
-The secondary domains point to the owning domain while the owning domain lists the members of the set, as well as a version number to trigger updates.
+The browser will consider domains to be members of a set if the domains opt in and the set meets [UA policy](#ua-policy), to incorporate both [user and site needs](https://www.w3.org/TR/html-design-principles/#priority-of-constituencies).
+Domains opt in by hosting a JSON manifest at `https://<domain>/.well-known/first-party-set`.
+The secondary domains point to the owning domain while the owning domain lists the members of the set, a version number to trigger updates, and a set of signed assertions to inform UA policy ([details below](#ua-policy)).

 Suppose `a.example`, `b.example`, and `c.example` wish to form a first-party set, owned by `a.example`.
 The sites would then serve the following resources: